Kirchhoff's Current and Voltage Law

 • Induction Cookers

 The Induction cooker, is a most fastest way of cooking.
 It also works on principle of mutual induction.
-When current flows through the coil of copper wire placed below a cooking container, it produces a changing magnetic field.
-This alternating or changing magnetic field induces an emf and hence the current in the conductive container, and we know that flow of current always produces heat in it.
+When electric current flows through the coil of copper wire placed below a cooking container, it produces a changing magnetic field.
+This alternating or changing magnetic field induces an emf and hence the electric current in the conductive container, and we know that flow of electric current always produces heat in it.

 • Electromagnetic Flow Meters